jackokring/goali/docs/_posts/2024-05-23-vocabulary.md

 ## Umm ...
 Speech should be easy as piping words into `espeak-ng` with perhaps a pronouncement exception list (not Spanish).

+EDIT: So the expansion of constrained "grunt" to prose becomes a general intonation residual excess to the basis.
+This necessitates an impetus from the "action stack" of the planning unit.
+Such things not being in dynamism, as just dynamic in "pointer handle" nature and not physically yet done, or sum conscious yet meta pointed to.